-- Permissions control what users do, not what they see.
+- Permissions control what users can do, not what they can see (with one exception: read private tickets).
 If you are interested in who can see what this is what Access Levels are for. - Permissions cascade in two directions: 1. user groups, from Public towards the specific user group; and 2. from the Component and into the Categories tree. - Permissions have one of three states: Inherited, Allow and Deny.
 Inherited is a "transparent" setting; it falls back to what is inherited from a previous cascade.
-If nothing is found it's treated as a Deny.
+If no specific setting (Deny or Allow) is found further up the cascade it's treated as a Deny.
 Allow means that this permission is explicitly allowed.
 Deny means that this permission is explicitly denied. - Deny trumps Allow and Inherited.
 If anywhere within the two permissions cascades there's an explicit Deny then the permission is Denied even if there is a more specific Allow.
 Think of permissions as voting with veto system.
-If you are not explicitly given the votes to do something you cannot do it (Inherited without explicit Allow).
+If you are not explicitly given the vote to do something you cannot do it (Inherited without explicit Allow).
 If anyone uses their veto power (explicit Deny) you are not allowed to do it.